 5. Sonic the Hedgehog

 This was the main reason most of us had a Genesis.
 Don’t get me wrong, I loved Mario on the NES, but nothing from the Super Nintendo era could match Sonic’s speed and graphics.
 I loved the soundtrack, the secret bonus levels, and the challenge of collecting coins.
 This was also one of the few games I could beat every time I played it.

 6. Mortal Kombat II

 Mortal Kombat changed everything.
 Before the original came out, video games were pretty straightforward and simple.
-My mom wouldn’t even let me get the first Mortal Kombat, but by the time MK2 came out I was a little older and she let me buy it.
+My mom wouldn’t let me get the first Mortal Kombat, but by the time MK2 came out I was a little older and she let me buy it.
 I picked it up at Costco along with a strategy guide and spent the next few months mastering fatalities.

 7. Cool Spot

 Everyone remembers the little 7-UP mascot named Spot.
 But did you know he had his own video game?
 Well, he did and it was awesome.
 The graphics on this game were top-notch at the time, and the scenery was as good as it got.
 This was just a fun game all the way around.
 You shot fizzy bubbles at bad guys and surfed on empty 7-UP bottles.
 ‘Nuff said.

 This was the hockey game back in the day.
 Everyone had it.
 Everyone loved it.
 Everyone remembers it fondly.
 Fast-paced skating action and super sweet one-timers gave this game its power.
 But it was the fistfights with friends and down-to-the-wire finishes that made this such a part game.
 Sleepovers and NHL 94 went hand in hand.